Fair credit billing act explained SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about fair credit billing act explained from the Credit Card Disputes & Chargeback Guide topical map.
+Plan and write a publish-ready informational article for fair credit billing act explained with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the Credit Card Disputes & Chargeback Guide topical map.
 It sits in the Foundations & Legal Framework content group.

 The Fair Credit Billing Act (FCBA) is a federal law that gives consumers 60 days from the date on a billing statement to send a written dispute for errors on open-end credit accounts, including credit cards, and defines specific billing errors such as unauthorized charges, incorrect amounts, and failure to post payments.
 Under the FCBA, a timely written notice triggers a legal investigation timeline: the creditor must acknowledge the dispute within 30 days and resolve it within two billing cycles but not more than 90 days.
 These protections apply to credit card accounts, not to debit card transactions covered by the Electronic Fund Transfer Act.